Autism Center of North Mississippi

 What causes autism?

-Researchers do not know the exact cause of Autism but are investigating several theories, including the links between heredity, genetics, and medical problems.
+Researchers do not know the exact cause of autism but are investigating several theories, including the links between heredity, genetics, and medical concerns.

 Why is early intervention important?

-Many children on the autism spectrum need help in learning how to act in different social situations.
-Many also need help learning the life skills essential to increase independence at home, at school and in the community.
-By introducing these skills early and building block by block, children with autism can gain the tools that will allow them to increase self esteem and lead to more happiness in all areas of life.
+Many children on the autism spectrum need help in learning how to interact in various social situations.
+Many neurodiverse individuals also need help learning the life skills essential to increase independence at home, at school and in the community.
+By introducing these skills and building blocks early, children with autism can gain the tools that will allow them to increase self esteem and lead to more enjoyment in all areas of life.

 The prevalence of Autism Spectrum Disorder has increased by more than 150% since 2000.
-And while increased rates may be partially explained by improved screening, researchers are exploring various environmental and genetic risk factors.
+While increased rates may be partially explained by improved screening processes, researchers are exploring various environmental and genetic risk factors.
 CDC statistics reveal that ASD exists across all races, ethnicities, and socioeconomic groups.
-In addition, boys are more likely than girls to develop ASD.
+Research indicates that while boys are more likely than girls to be diagnosed with ASD, it is possibly due to girls learning to “mask” symptoms in order to fit in with peers.

 What are the signs of autism?